Vladimir Admoni: Biography

 In 1964, at the court session on the case of Joseph Brodsky he spoke in his defense, commending him as a poet and translator.

 Since 1984, he published several collections of original poems (some are in German or translated into German by the author);

 in co-authorship with T. I. Silman - prose memoir «We remember» (1993).

-He was formed a linguist-Germanist by the Leningrad philology school.
+Admóni was called a linguist-Germanist by the Leningrad philology school.
 He paid great attention to the facts of the history of language;

 he was the first who used the concept of the field structure in the grammatical analysis.